SoCal TMJ & Headache — Los Angeles

 The Right Clinician for the Right Diagnostic Layer.

 Trigeminal neuralgia sits at the intersection of neurology, dentistry, and pain medicine.
 Each discipline provides an essential diagnostic layer.
-A patient may see a dentist for dental structure, a neurologist for the nervous system, and an oral surgeon for surgical conditions.
-Finding the answer is the step that ensures the treatment plan — wherever it is delivered — is accurate.
+A patient may see a dentist for dental structure, a neurologist for the nervous system, and an oral surgeon for surgical pathology.
+The comprehensive identification of the root cause is the step that ensures the diagnostic protocol — wherever it is delivered — is accurate.

 Each provider below represents a specialized lens.
-Dr. Chung provides the diagnostic integration — bridging these disciplines to find the answer using nerve mapping, coordinated MRI, and international diagnostic criteria.
+Dr. Chung provides the diagnostic integration — bridging these disciplines through Comprehensive Diagnosis using the ICOP taxonomy, quantitative sensory testing, and coordinated MRI.

 General Dentist